ibm-cloud-docs/vpc/vsi_is_byol_about.md

 For information about creating a Windows custom image, see [Creating a Windows custom image](/docs/vpc?topic=vpc-create-windows-custom-image).

-For information on creating a dedicated host, see [Dedicated hosts](/docs/vpc?topic=vpc-creating-dedicated-hosts-instances#dedicated-hosts).
+For information on creating dedicated hosts and groups, see [Creating dedicated hosts and groups](./docs/vpc?topic=vpc-creating-dedicated-hosts-instances).

 For information about importing your BYOL custom image to the VPC, see [Import a custom image](/docs/vpc?topic=vpc-managing-images#import-custom-image).